CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Teach players to respect different cultures

-Child Protection Responsibilities Accepted By Athenry Soccer Club
+Child Protection Responsibilities Accepted By Athenry Association Football Club

 The club has adopted clear and sound policies on confidentiality and will maintain all written evidence about child protection issues in a secure place.
 It will provide accurate information to the F.A.I. and Social Services, where appropriate, normally through the designated person.
 The club will provide training and annual refresher sessions for coaches and managers to ensure that their skills and expertise are up to date.